 Topics include calculus beyond Math 125, linear transformations, eigenvalues and eigenvectors, systems of differential equations, the Laplace transform, and the Fourier transform.
 The emphasis is on the applications to physical systems.
 Prerequisite: MATH 237.
+Offered Spring semesters.

 MATH 250 - Linear Algebra (4)